Here's who will be speaking at our Regional Gathering in Plano, Texas.

 Justin Weiss first joined the City of Fate team in January, 2013 as the Assistant to the City Manager, Economic and Community Development.
 In June of 2015, Weiss was promoted to serve as the Assistant City Manager and oversees Economic and Community Development, Public Works, Engineering, Planning & Development, Building Safety, and Information Technology.

-Charles Marohn is the Founder and President of Strong Towns.
-He's a Professional Engineer (PE) licensed in the State of Minnesota and a member of the American Institute of Certified Planners (AICP).
-Marohn has a bachelor's degree in Civil Engineering from the University of Minnesota's Institute of Technology and a Master of Urban and Regional Planning degree from the University of Minnesota's Humphrey Institute.
+Charles Marohn - known as "Chuck" to friends and colleagues - is the Founder and President of Strong Towns and the author of the forthcoming Strong Towns: A Bottom-Up Revolution to Rebuild American Prosperity.
+He is a Professional Engineer (PE) licensed in the State of Minnesota and a land use planner with two decades of experience.
+He holds a bachelor's degree in Civil Engineering and a Master of Urban and Regional Planning, both from the University of Minnesota.

-Marohn is the lead author of Thoughts on Building Strong Towns — Volume 1, Volume 2 and Volume 3 — as well as the author of A World Class Transportation System.
+Marohn is also the lead author of Thoughts on Building Strong Towns — Volume 1, Volume 2 and Volume 3 — as well as the author of A World Class Transportation System.
 He hosts the Strong Towns Podcast and is a primary writer for Strong Towns’ web content.
-He has presented Strong Towns concepts in hundreds of cities and towns across North America and in 2017 was named one of the 10 Most Influential Urbanists of all time by Planetizen.
+He has presented Strong Towns concepts in hundreds of cities and towns across North America.
+He is featured in the documentary film Owned: A Tale of Two Americans, and was named one of the 10 Most Influential Urbanists of all time by Planetizen.

 Kea Wilson serves as Communications Manager for Strong Towns.
 She's based in the great city of St. Louis, Missouri, but she's lived everywhere from Santa Fe, New Mexico to coastal Maryland to far northern Michigan.
 She became passionate about the question of what it means to build a better world when she was in college, where she volunteered at a co-op bike collective and studied (most of) the great works of western civilization, roughly in chronological order.
 She's worked in community outreach and development for six years, most recently at a small independent bookstore where she coordinated a not-so-small author events series.
 She's also an avid (if somewhat slow) cyclist, an armchair economics nerd, and a novelist.